AsherPeruscini/genesis/README.md

 # In The Beginning...
-A startpoint frame for bower + gulp prototype projects.
+A startpoint framework for bower + gulp prototype projects.

 #### prerequisites: